Argent77/A7-NPCGenerator/A7-NPCGenerator/readme/readme.txt

 approximated amount of XP for monsters killed by the NPCs themselves.
 The level up process is still only available when the NPC is a regular party member.

+NOTE 3:
+For BG2, BGT, BG2:EE and EET it is possible to create custom epilogues for individual NPCs which are shown at the end of the game together with the epilogues of regular game NPCs.

+To enable epilogues for a character you have to create a text file with the epilogue text in the same folder as the character file.
+The file has to be saved under the same name as the character file but with the file extension ".EPI".
+To allow the game to show different epilogues depending on the choice made by the protagonist at the end of the game you have to create two text files which are, again, saved under the same name as the character file but using file extensions ".EP1" if the protagonist choses to ascend and ".EP2" if the protagonist chooses a mortal life.

+Exported character files can be found in the "characters" subfolder which is located in the directory containing the "baldur.ini" or "baldur.lua" configuration files.
+For classic games this is usually the game installation directory itself.
+For the Enhanced Editions this is a folder in the user-specific Documents folder of the system.

+Example:
+MYCHAR.CHR: The character file created and exported by the game.

+Option 1:
+MYCHAR.EPI: A text file with the epilogue that is shown regardless of the protagonist's choice.

+Option 2:
+MYCHAR.EP1: A text file with the epilogue that is shown when the protagonist chooses ascension.
+MYCHAR.EP2: A text file with the epilogue that is shown when the protagonist chooses a mortal life.

+Option 2 takes preference if both epilogue options are detected.

 *** 2. Enable/Disable alignment checks for custom NPCs (not available for IWD:EE) ***